chaoss/grimoirelab-tutorial/basics/install.md

 ## Installing GrimoireLab Python modules

 Most of GrimoireLab are Python modules.
-The easiest way of installing them is using `pip3`, which will retrieve the corresponding packages from the [Python Package Index](https://pypi.python.org/), and will automatically install them, including their dependecies (other Python packages that they need).
+The easiest way of installing them is using `pip3`, which will retrieve the corresponding packages from the [Python Package Index](https://pypi.python.org/), and will automatically install them, including their dependencies (other Python packages that they need).

-Although it is not needed, we recomend using [Python virtual environments](https://docs.python.org/3/tutorial/venv.html) for installing packages.
-Below, you can find a section on how to prepare vitual packages in Python3, and then how to install GrimoireLab modules in them.
+Although it is not needed, we recommend using [Python virtual environments](https://docs.python.org/3/tutorial/venv.html) for installing packages.
+Below, you can find a section on how to prepare virtual packages in Python3, and then how to install GrimoireLab modules in them.
 If you are not interested in virtual environments, and know what you are doing, you can skip that part.
 Only remember, in that case, that it is very likely that you will need to prefix with `sudo` any installation command, to install, as root, in the default location in your system, instead of in a virtual environment.

 Most of this section is about installing the packages that are available from [Pypi](http://pypi.python.org),